DevExpress-Examples/maui-role-based-data-access/README.md

     File to Look At: [LoginViewModel.cs](CS/MAUI/ViewModels/LoginViewModel.cs)

-* In the UI, the Image object caches its displayed image.  because we pass a string with a Uri to the Image.
-Image caching is described in the [MAUI documentation](https://learn.microsoft.com/en-us/dotnet/maui/user-interface/controls/image?view=net-maui-7.0#load-a-remote-image).
-To create a Uri, we use a [MultiBinding](https://learn.microsoft.com/en-us/dotnet/maui/fundamentals/data-binding/multibinding?view=net-maui-7.0) that gets the host name and the author or post ID:
+* We enabled image caching in this project.
+To achieve that, we needed to identify images by their Uri.
+To create a Uri, we use a [MultiBinding](https://learn.microsoft.com/en-us/dotnet/maui/fundamentals/data-binding/multibinding?view=net-maui-7.0) that obtains the host name and the author/post ID.
+For additional information on image caching, refer to [MAUI documentation](https://learn.microsoft.com/en-us/dotnet/maui/user-interface/controls/image?view=net-maui-7.0#load-a-remote-image).

     ```xaml
     <Image>